-[Note 3-3] As for an attack which interferes with communication between a terminal and a passport booklet, it is considered impossible that the attacker physically accesses the target passport booklet without being noticed by the passport holder and/or an immigration official.
-An attacker can obtain MRZ data only when the passport booklet is physically accessible.
+[Note 3-3] If an attacker has physical access to the passport booklet, it is possible to read the data stored in the IC chip by knowing the MRZ data.
 Therefore, the attacker mentioned here is assumed to be unaware of the MRZ data.

-T.Physical\Attack
+T.Physical_Attack

-In the operational environment after issuing a TOE embedded passport booklet, an attacker may attempt to disclose confidential information (Active Authentication Private Key) stored in the TOE, unlock the state of the locked key, or reactivate a deactivated access control function by physical means.
+In the operational environment after issuing a TOE embedded passport booklet, an attacker may attempt to disclose confidential information (Active Authentication Private Key) stored in the TOE, unlock the state of the locked key, or reactivate a deactivated BAC function by physical means.
 This physical means include both of nondestructive attacks made without impairing the TOE functions and destructive attacks made by destroying part of the TOE to have mechanical access to the inside of the TOE.

 [Note 3-4] An attacker may attempt to read confidential information (Active Authentication Private Key) or rewrite information stored in the TOE through physical access to the TOE.
 Making such a physical attack may impair the security function operated by the TOE program to provide the original functionality thereof, resulting in potential violation of SFR.
-The example of nondestructive attacks includes measurements on leaked electromagnetic wave associated with the TOE operation and induction of malfunctions in security functions by applying environmental stress (e.g. changes in temperature or clock, or application of high-energy electromagnetic fields) to the TOE in operation.
-The example of destructive attacks shows those collecting, analyzing, and then disclosing confidential information by probing and manipulating the internal circuit.
+The example of nondestructive attacks includes measurements on leaked electromagnetic wave associated with the TOE operation and induction of malfunctions in security functions by applying environmental stress (e.g. changes in temperature, or application of high-energy electromagnetic fields) to the TOE in operation.
+The example of destructive attacks shows those collecting, analyzing, and then disclosing confidential information by probing the internal circuit.
 Test pins and power supply pins left in the TOE may be used to make the said attacks.
 The TOE that has been subject to a destructive attack may not be reused as an ePassport IC.
 Even in such case, however, the disclosed private key may be abused to forge TOEs.